NightfallChease/SWTOR-Tool/README.md

 • Ultra Speed

 This tool is only for exploring the world and discovering new places.
-The tool automatically detects if a person is in PvP or farms and will immediately report it to the Official SWTOR team.
-Anyone who ignores this and does things like PvP or farming will quickly be banned.
 I assume no liability for misuse or exploitation of the tool.
 (I'd recommend you to create a second account for this, just to be on the safe site)